Jump back to chapter selection.

 Then the spin susceptibility is given as the Pauli susceptibility,

-where the expression with the density of states at ϵF is general and the second equality is valid for free Fermions.
-The Pauli susceptibility is independent of temperature, because only N(ϵF)kBT Fermions can be spin polarised (thermal softening of the Fermi sea).
-Thus, the factor (kBT)1 is compensated by the shrinking density of polarisable spins as temperature decreases.
+The Pauli susceptibility is independent of temperature, because only (N(ϵF)/V)kBT fermions per unit volume can be spin polarised (thermal softening of the Fermi sea).
+Thus, the factor (kBT)1 in the fluctuation-dissipation formula is compensated.

 The classical limit can be discussed using the Maxwell-Boltzmann distribution function,

 with λ as the thermal wavelength.
-Inserting, we obtain
+Inserting this into the sum for M^z2:

-The factor 1nks introduces the quantum correction in the second term.
+The factor (1nks) introduces the quantum correction (Pauli blocking) in the second term.

 9.7.2 Bose-Einstein Condensate and Coherent States

-Our aim here is to characterise the Bose-Einstein condensate further beyond what we did in the last chapter.
-Here, we consider the concepts of both the off-diagonal long-range order and the order parameter for the condensate.
-We start with the discussion of the single-particle correlation function for a homogeneous gas of spin-0 Bosons in more detail than in Sect.9.6.2,
+Our aim here is to characterise the Bose-Einstein condensate further beyond what we did in the previous chapter.
+Here, we consider the concepts of both off-diagonal long-range order and the order parameter for the condensate.
+We start with the discussion of the single-particle correlation function for a homogeneous gas of spin-0 bosons in more detail than in the section on boson correlation functions,

 g(rr)=Ψ^(r)Ψ^(r)=1Vk,ka^ka^kei(krkr)=1Vkn^keik(rr),